A Complete Guide to Web Analytics Reports (+ Free Template)

 4. Discover the top sources of traffic

-If you are investing your or your client’s money in different channels like social media, email marketing, and PPC, you want to know which one yields the best ROI.
+If you are spending your client’s money on different channels like social media, email marketing, and PPC, you want to know which one yields the best ROI.
 Web analytics helps you direct more resources to the channels that are driving results.

 5. Monitor user journeys

-The user journey doesn’t end when someone clicks on your ad or link, so you need to monitor what happens after that action, too.
+The user journey doesn’t end when someone clicks on your ad or link.
+You need to monitor what happens after that action, too.

-Web analysis helps you map the entire journey, from initial click to purchase, so you can identify the bottlenecks and optimize the journey.
+Web analysis helps you map the entire journey, from initial click to purchase, so you can identify bottlenecks and optimize it.

 6. Save money and increase ROI

-Finally, web analytics ensures you are getting the most return on your investment.
+Finally, web analytics helps you get the most return on your investment.
 It reveals where your audience is and what they need while also evaluating the strengths and weaknesses of your current strategy.

-This web analytics data allows you — and your clients down the road — to make more intelligent decisions.
+This web analytics data allows you to make more intelligent decisions.

 Let’s consider the following scenarios: